semjerome/Jerome/README.md

 Safety precaution that has to be considered when using the hardware:

-    * When using the hardware, make sure that
+   * When using the hardware, make sure that the hardware is properly plugged in before turning on the car.
+   * Avoid sunlight exposure

+####2.4.3 Future Additions

+We are planning on creating a new case for the hardware since we are planning on adding a touchscreen capability on our hardware.

 3. Conclusion